Email marketing is great. It lets you reach and communicate directly with your audience wherever they are and whenever you want.

 Most brands will simply have their sender name set as their brand name.
 For instance, “Apple” which is the standard approach.

-Unfortunately, some never even set a sender name meaning all that appears is their email address instead.
+Unfortunately, some never even set a sender name meaning all that appears is their email domain instead.
 This is considerably worse when the address is a “noreply” one which only makes your email look incredibly boring.

 On the other hand, some brands are now experimenting with adding someone’s actual name to their sender name.
 Such as “Ben from Flippa” in the screenshot below.